 In women, hypogonadism may cause infertility.
 Menopause is a form of hypogonadism that occurs naturally.
 It can cause hot flashes, vaginal dryness, and irritability as estrogen levels fall.
 The risk for osteoporosis and heart disease increase after menopause.

 Some women with hypogonadism take estrogen therapy, most often those who have early menopause.
-But long-term use of hormone therapy can increase the risk for breast cancer, blood clots and heart disease.
-Women should talk with their health care provider about the risks and benefits of hormone replacement therapy.
+But long-term use of hormone therapy may increase the risk for breast cancer, blood clots and heart disease (especially in older women).
+Women should talk with their health care provider about the risks and benefits of menopausal hormone therapy.

 In men, hypogonadism results in loss of sex drive and may cause:

 Men normally have lower testosterone as they age.
 However, the decline in hormone levels is not as dramatic as it is in women.